eric-glb/dirtypipe/README.md

 ## Objective

-Build a static exploit that can be run on any Linux server
+Build a static exploit that can be run on any Linux server.

 ## How to build